Zeinot/Zeinot/README.md

 - 👋 Hi, I’m @Zeinot , my real name is Omar
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning fullstack web-dev
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me zeinotgaming@gmail.com